An application of continuous logic to fixed point theory: Preliminaries

 Given a signature $S$ with its attendant logical and nonlogical symbols, and a correspondence between $S$ and a metric structure $\mathcal{X}$, it is clear what the interpretation of each term and formula should be, since they are built up inductively out of functions, predicates, and constants, the interpretation of which is a priori given via the aforementioned correspondence.
 For complete details, see \cite{BBHU}.

-It is straightforward to verify that, from the moduli of uniform continuity of all the functions and predicates that occur in a given formula, we can find a modulus of uniform continuity for that formula.
+It is straightforward to verify that, from the moduli of uniform continuity of all the functions and predicates that occur in a given formula, we can find a modulus of uniform continuity for that formula, and likewise for terms.

 Given two $S$-formulae $\phi(x_1, \dots, x_n)$ and $\psi(x_1, \dots, x_n)$, we define their \emph{logical distance} $|\phi - \psi|$ as

 and $\phi$, $\psi$ are said to be \emph{logically equivalent} when $|\phi - \psi| = 0$.